aloisklink/flirextractor/README.md

 sudo yum install perl-Image-ExifTool
 ```

-On debian, this can be installed via:
+On Debian, this can be installed via:

 ```bash
 sudo apt update && sudo apt install libimage-exiftool-perl -y